-Whether its body or mind, we’ve grabbed some top apps and put them to the Healthy Kids road test.
+Whether it’s body or mind, we’ve grabbed some top apps and put them to the Healthy Kids road test.

 A free tool to guide people of all ages and backgrounds through meditations for mindfulness and compassion.
 We think this app is very easy to use and like the quick meditations of around five minutes to get you back to earth feeling calm, cool and collected.
 We also love the idea that we have our own force field!

 Smiling Mind is a free mindfulness meditation app for young people to help combat stress, improve focus and increase resilience.
-We love the calming and relaxing voice of this app and have to fight off falling into relaxed sleep.
+We love the calming and relaxing voice of this app and have to fight off falling into a relaxed sleep.
 It’s also very easy to use.

 “We are what we repeatedly do.”
-This app is all about rewiring your brain by regularly practicing awareness of the positive things in life.
+This app is all about rewiring your brain by regularly practising awareness of the positive things in life.
 We like how easy it is to enter your ‘five good things’ and that you get a nudge to remind you to do your entry for the day just in case you forget.

 This app is all about improving mood and energy levels in a six-week personalised program.
 It helps to improve the sleep/wake routine with daily goals to get you rolling out of bed quick smart.
 We all want a little more energy and this worked pretty well to get us up and out of bed on the double.

 FoodSwitch gives you information on foods and tips to make healthier choices.
 It incorporates the Health Star Rating system and traffic light labels.
 We like that it helps you pick healthier versions of prepackaged foods with ease.
 You can also decide what you want to focus on – salt, energy, fat or sugar as well as gluten, which is great for those with coeliac disease.